Robotics-Club-IIT-BHU/ROS-SummerCamp21/Task2/README.md

 We divided the content accordingly into several sub-sections -

  - RViz(Makes visualisation easier) and tf
- - Debugging tools comprises RQT, ROSWTF, TF_ViewFrames
- - Dynamic Reconfiguration of Parameters.
+ - Debugging tools comprises RQT, ROSWTF, TF_ViewFrames and Dynamic    Reconfiguration of Parameters.